ionic-team/stencil-site/docs/testing/01-overview.md

 :::info

-We are actively working supporting a more wider range of testing tools, including Playwright and WebdriverIO.
+We are actively working supporting a wider range of testing tools, including Playwright and WebdriverIO.
 Stay tuned for updates!

 :::